flair-sdk/examples/ens-indexing/README.md

 # Indexing Starter Boilerplate

-This repository contains boilerplate scripts, abis and schema for indexing (basic uniswap v2 swap data)
+This repository contains boilerplate scripts, abis and schema for ENS indexing

 ## Table of Contents